-We walked down to town with our Casa Particular host family, and waited as they tried several blocks to get a local American taxi.
-Town seemed now to be dead.
-Eventually we managed to get two bici-taxi’s to the edge of town.
+We walked down to town with our Casa Particular host family and waited as they tried several blocks to get a local American taxi.
+The town seemed now to be dead.
+Eventually, we managed to get two Bici-taxis to the edge of town.

 After another long wait, we then flagged down an American car (beat up vintage) to the foothills.

 As soon as my feet hit the dirt I knew I was over-dressed, and my best shorts and good top were in danger of ruin.
 My flip-flops filled with hot sandy dirt as we wandered through several properties for what seemed to be forever.

 Finally, we came to ….
 A peasant-style Finca.

 Rustic buildings made with panels of fruit crates and wood planks appeared like a shanty before us.